 1.11.
 The BPDT requires data to be submitted for years prior to RIIO-T2.

 1.12.
-The TO’s will populate historic actual data covering from 1 April 2013 up to and including the current reporting year and forecast data for the remaining RIIO-T1 period, i.e. all eight years of RIIO-T1.
-TO’s should also populate, where available, any projected expenditure beyond RIIO-T2 for any categories listed on the worksheet.
+The licensee’s will populate historic actual data covering from 1 April 2013 up to and including the current reporting year and forecast data for the remaining RIIO-T1 period, i.e. all eight years of RIIO-T1. licensee’s should also populate, where available, any projected expenditure beyond RIIO-T2 for any categories listed on the worksheet.
+For the avoidance of doubt, all tables requiring annual historical data must be fully reconcilable to the latest published Regulatory Reporting Pack.

 1.13.
-TOs must provide this data as part of the July 2019 submission.
+Licensees must provide this data as part of the October 2019 submission.

 1.14.
 All historical expenditure should be input in 2018/19 prices.